learnweb/moodle-mod_collabora/Collabora-Config.md

 *Here are the example settings for a local test setup:*

-configure the local Moodle installation with a Apache server via https:
+Alternative 1: configure the local Moodle installation with a Apache server *via https*:

 add in the Moodle config file ~/moodle/config.php